 Ideally you want to be using your own resources to sustain your lifestyle.

-If your in the market for new house then consider it’s suitability for being your self sufficiency haven.
+If your on the lookout for new house then consider it’s suitability for being your self sufficiency haven.

 Does it have solar panels, a spring, fertile soil, south facing land, a stove, woodland, a poly tunnel?